RolandoCornejo/My-404-page-challege/README.md

 ## Overview

 Hi!
 I'm Rolando.
-My experience making my take on this challenche was fun, I already knew a bit about front end development, but I started to learn React and wanted to practice, ngl I preffered this challenge insted of the ones I had where I'm learning.
-Anyways, I refreshed my css and html knowledge and applied the things I've learned about React.
-I'm looking forward to making more complex web apps and websites  and excited to build them with React.
+My experience making my take on this challenge was fun, I already knew a bit about front end development but, I've started to learn React and wanted to practice, ngl I preffered this challenge insted of the ones I had where I'm learning.
+Anyways, I refreshed my css and html knowledge and applied the things I've learned about React; making this fully resposive page.
+I'm looking forward to making more complex web apps and websites and I'm excited to build them with React.

 <h4 align="center">On desktop</h4>